VirginiaLynne is a mother of five. She writes about parenting, crafts, games for children, family fun, and Christian ministry ideas.

 Here are some quick games you can use to fill in the time or while you are waiting for other people to arrive:

 Tallest Stack: An easy and fast game is to find out who can build the tallest structure.
-Have kids work alone or in teams of 2-3.
-Give them a time limit (5-10 minutes) and tell them that at the end it is the tallest building that wins.
+Have kids work alone or in teams of two or three.
+Give them a time limit (5-10 minutes) and tell them that, in the end, it is the tallest building that wins.
 You can have them use just regular bricks or let them use anything you have available.
 Make sure they have a sturdy surface to build on.
 This is a game even the youngest players can do with Duplo bricks.

 Best Bridge: This is a good team game.
-Set two tables about 1-2 feet apart (farther apart for older kids) and tell them that the goal is to build a bridge of bricks that spans the gap.
+Set two tables about one to two feet apart (farther apart for older kids) and tell them that the goal is to build a bridge of bricks that spans the gap.
 Give them a time limit.
-If they have trouble, give them the hint that they may need to support from the bottom and top.
+If they have trouble, give them the hint that they may need support from the bottom and top.
 You can give a special prize to the ones who finish first.

 Quick and Dirty Build: Prepackage a small set of bricks in a Zip-Lock bag or another container.
 You can have each "kit" have the same sort of pieces or different ones.
 The challenge is to build something interesting with just those pieces.
 A lot of times, we use extra bricks we have around for this game and then let the builders take these creations home as their prize.

 Do your guests love the Lego Movies?
 Have fun with your own Trivia Gameshow.
 You might even want to videotape it like the family in the video below.